samlev/docs/billing.md

 #### Subscriptions & Webhooks

 Remember, Stripe and Cashier update subscription statuses via webhooks, so there's a possibility a subscription might not yet be active when the customer returns to the application after entering their payment information.
 To handle this scenario, you may wish to display a message informing the user that their payment or subscription is pending.

+<a name="collecting-tax-ids"></a>
+### Collecting Tax IDs

+Checkout also supports collecting a customer's Tax ID.
+To enable this on a checkout session, use the `collectTaxIds` method when creating the session:

+    $checkout = $user->collectTaxIds()->checkout('price_tshirt');

+This will show a new checkbox to allow the customer to indicate if they're purchasing as a company, and if so, fill in their Tax ID number.

 <a name="styling-the-checkout-button"></a>
 ### Styling The Checkout Button